-When you are creating your own Christian pictures to share, you need to use the right size to get the maximum effect.
-Here is a picture I created just for you so that you can know what size works best.
+When you are creating your Christian pictures to share, you need to use the right size to get the maximum effect.
+Here is an image I created just for you so that you can know what size works best.

 You can check with your presentation software company to find out the exact dimensions for your worship images.
 Or you can use PowerPoint and tweak the sizes for it.

-The sizes for Facebook and Twitter are taken from their own websites.
+The sizes for Facebook and Twitter are taken from their websites.
 Facebook and Twitter will resize or crop your pictures to fit.
-That makes your pictures not always look as you intended on their feeds.
+That makes your photographs not always look as you intended on their feeds.
 The Pinterest size is based on research of what size gets the most clicks and interaction.
-Pinterest allows you to post any size picture but this size is what experts say work best.
+Pinterest allows you to post any size picture, but this size is what experts say work best.

 Step 2 – Choose The Right Background Image For Your Picture

-Instead there are places where you can get free stock photos.
-Use the pictures you can find on these places.
+Instead, there are places where you can get free stock photos.
+Use the pictures you can find in these places.
 Here is a list of the ones that I use at times.